robbiev/robbiev.github.com/blog_entries_md/io-with-go-io-pipe.md

 }
 ```

 Of course in this trivial example it is overkill to use `io.Pipe`.
-But when the buffers are getting larger and you have lots of goroutines doing this kind of stuff concurrently **`io.Pipe` can help you reduce memory usage**!